Counseling Services in Littleton, Centennial, and DenverGet fast relief and solutions for life's challenges.

 A part of this work is to identify core beliefs that are driving those unhelpful thoughts, and examine those beliefs.
 Very often these beliefs are distorted.
 Yes, sometimes we really do have deeply held beliefs that don’t make sense!
 It can be easier to do this when you have a therapist helping you.
 When a person changes these beliefs, it can lead to increased well-being and a more positive outlook on life.
-We have a handout we give clients here on the website called “Cognitive Distortions” which is designed to help a person identify thought patterns that are creating problems.
+We have a handout we give clients here on the website called “Thought Distortions” which is designed to help a person identify thought patterns that are creating problems.
 This is a significant part of CBT work.

 Solution-Focused Brief Therapy

 The name of this type of therapy makes the goal pretty obvious, you are trying to quickly find solutions to problems.
 Essentially, the therapist uses tools to shift a person’s perspective about the problem.
 It is also a positive, strengths-based type of therapy that helps people to see the things they are already doing to cope and solve problems in life.